A Place for Mom

 “Protecting their assets from dishonest predators is essential.
 An elder law attorney can report potential criminal activity or fraud to stop it or advise the children,” Simasko notes.

-A CELA must have practiced elder law for a certain number of hours each week for a specific number of years and participated in a required number of hours of continuing education, according to the National Elder Law Foundation (NELF).
+To become a Certified Elder Law Attorney (CELA), an attorney must have practiced elder law for a certain number of hours each week for a specific number of years.
+They must also have logged the required number of hours of continuing education.
+The National Elder Law Foundation (NELF) lists certification requirements on its website.

 SHARE THE ARTICLE